makrai/notes/ficsor21-sem-static-hun-dim.md

     * Şenel, L.K Utlu, I Yücesoy, V Koç, A Çukur, T Semantic structure and interpretability of word embeddings IEEE/ACM Transactions on Audio, Speech, and Language Proce 26(10), 2018
-    * utilized the Bhattacharyya distance for the aforementioned purpose.
-In
+    * utilized the Bhattacharyya distance for the aforementioned purpose
   * we also evaluate a close variant of the Bhattacharyya distance, the Hellinger distance for transforming word representations in a way that the individual dimensions have a more transparent interpretation